Cutiepie4/JAVA_OOP_PTIT/README.md

-# Welcome to my repo, have a nice day!
+# Have a nice day!